Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

 ### Phone Number

-The `PhoneNumber` value object can encapsulate the logic of parsing a string value, validating it, and extracting different attributes of the phone number.
+The `PhoneNumber` value object,
+Can encapsulate the logic of parsing a string value,
+Validating it,
+And extracting different attributes of the phone number.

+For example,
-For example, the country it belongs to and the phone number’s type (landline or mobile):
+The country it belongs to,
+And the phone number’s type (landline or mobile):

 ```cs
 var phone = PhoneNumber.Parse("+359877123503");